 - Are the well screens in these downgradient wells of adequate quality to detect contaminants released from the 260 Outfall, particularly those contaminants present in intermediate and regional groundwater at levels above water-quality standards? (section 3) - Are the well screens in the downgradient wells of adequate quality to detect other constituents at levels needed to support remedies selected for intermediate and regional groundwater associated with the 260 Outfall? (section 3) - Are the vertical locations of those well screens adequate to detect contaminants?
-Are the screens in appropriate hydrostratigraphic units? (section 3.4) - Are the downgradient wells located where they will detect contaminants derived from operations at TA-16-260? (section 4.3) - Are regional and local structures such as faults and fractures likely to perturb the flowpaths in such a way that the downgradient wells would not detect contaminant releases from the 260 Outfall area? (section 5) - Are there other issues associated with the downgradient wells that might limit stakeholder ability to support a remedy for intermediate and regional groundwater associated with the 260 Outfall?
+Are the screens in appropriate hydrostratigraphic units? (section 3.4) - Are the downgradient wells located where they will detect contaminants derived from operations at TA-16-260 in a timely fashion (less than ~10 yr from release)? (section 4.3 and Appendix E) - Are regional and local structures such as faults and fractures likely to perturb the flowpaths in such a way that the downgradient wells would not detect contaminant releases from the 260 Outfall area? (section 5) - Are there other issues associated with the downgradient wells that might limit stakeholder ability to support a remedy for intermediate and regional groundwater associated with the 260 Outfall?
 These other issues include well construction issues, such as excessive screen and filter pack lengths, damaged casings and screens, poor seal integrity, and influences from annular seal materials. (section 3.4) - Are there uncertainties in the hydrologic conceptual model for TA-16 groundwater that reduce confidence that contaminant releases from the 260 Outfall will be detected? (section 4)